Sign up for a new account.

 In the VX-880 program, the stem cells were delivered via infusion into the patient’s hepatic portal vein — which carries blood through several organs, including the pancreas.

 After 270 days, the first patient to receive an infusion of insulin-producing stem cells was declared insulin independent with an HbA1c of 5.2 percent.
 To achieve this, the patient required immunosuppression therapy, because the immune system of a person with T1D would otherwise attack and destroy the insulin-producing stem cells.
-(Part A of VX-880 trials also declared the therapy as safe and well-tolerated, allowing them to move forward with higher dosages.
-VX-880 clinical trials are ongoing.)
+Part A of VX-880 trials also declared the therapy as safe and well-tolerated, allowing them to move forward with higher dosages.
+VX-880 clinical trials are ongoing.
+On June 26, 2023, Vertex announced that the first two recipients of VX-880 are still insulin independent nearly two years after receiving their first dose of VX-880.

 VX-264 introduces the next phase: using the same insulin-producing stem cells in a surgically implanted device that protects the cells from the T1D autoimmune attack.